222alle111/Pakkun/README.md

    `https://github.com/firebase/firebase-ios-sdk`
 3. Choose the Firestore library.
 4. When finished, Xcode will automatically begin resolving and downloading your dependencies in the background.
+5. Initialize Firebase in your app
+   - Import the FirebaseCore module in your UIApplicationDelegate, as well as any other Firebase modules your app delegate uses.
+   - Configure a FirebaseApp shared instance in your app delegate's application

 ## Troubleshooting
 ### Clean and Rebuild the Project (MAC)